wwwted/MySQL-InnoDB-Cluster-3VM-Setup/README.md

 group_replication_transaction_size_limit (default ~143MB)
 group_replication_member_expel_timeout (expelTimeout)
 ```
+Edit: Above is not needed as of 8.0.16, support for large transactions was added into MySQL 8.0.16, more detals [here](https://mysqlserverteam.com/mysql-innodb-cluster-whats-new-in-the-8-0-16-release/).

 Read consistency can be configured on global or session level, for more information on how this works I recommend reading this [blog](https://mysqlhighavailability.com/group-replication-consistent-reads/) by Nuno Carvalho.

 ##### Get status of cluster